 Helping young people understand their money

 Linda Kitchens wants to help take the mystery out of thinking about money.
-So for her, as a director of Wealth Planning and principal at Aspiriant, educating young people about finance strikes at her core values.
+So for her, as a director of Wealth Planning and partner at Aspiriant, educating young people about finance strikes at her core values.